SerratedSharp/CSharpWasmRecipes/README.md

 ## Interop Supporting Runtimes

-It is helpful to be familiar with the ecosystem of different libraries and frameworks that provide JS interop capability within .NET, so devs can recognize what doucmentation or tools are applicable to their environment.
+It is helpful to be familiar with the ecosystem of different libraries and frameworks that provide JS interop capability within .NET, so devs can recognize what documentation or tools are applicable to their environment.

-- .NET 7, System.Runtime.InteropServices.JavaScript: Many JS interopt capabilities were implemented in .NET 6 and signifcantly expanded in .NET 7.
+- .NET 7, System.Runtime.InteropServices.JavaScript: Many JS interop capabilities were implemented in .NET 6 and significantly expanded in .NET 7.
 We'll refer to examples leveraging this capability as simply ".NET 7".
 These are compatible with Uno.Bootstrap.Wasm, and are typically more performant.
-In some ways it is more restrictive(lacks an equivilant to InvokeJSWithInterop), and requires more boiler plate code to accomplish similar tasks such as requiring two extra layers of instance method proxies for both the C# and JS layer (however specific approaches can be used to mitigate the proliferation of these proxy methods).
-The support for parameter/return/type marshalling in .NET 7 is a significant improvement over Uno.Bootstrap.Wasm approaches where types needed to be explicitely marshalled and parameter fencing had to be carefully guarded.
+In some ways it is more restrictive(lacks an equivalent to InvokeJSWithInterop), and requires more boilerplate code to accomplish similar tasks such as requiring two extra layers of instance method proxies for both the C# and JS layer (however specific approaches can be used to mitigate the proliferation of these proxy methods).
+The support for parameter/return/type marshaling in .NET 7 is a significant improvement over Uno.Bootstrap.Wasm approaches where types needed to be explicitly marshaled and parameter fencing had to be carefully guarded.
 Overall using .NET 7's *.InteropServices.JavaScript is the preferred approach.
 - Uno.Foundation.WebAssemblyRuntime/Uno.Foundation.Interop: This provides the majority of legacy interop capabilities for Uno.Bootstrap.Wasm prior to first class support for interop in .NET.
 The nuget package Uno.Foundation.Runtime.WebAssembly provides these capabilities, with the namespace Uno.Foundation.Interop containing most of the relevant types.
 It is recommended to use .NET 7 capabilities instead where possible.
 Some capabilities such as InvokeJSWithInterop were only intended for internal Uno use, and will likely be deprecated in favor of .NET 7 approaches.
-- Microsoft.JSInterop.IJSRuntime/JSRuntime: Typically used by code specific to the Blazor framework.  *To my knowledge* this cannot be used in non-Blazor contexts such as Uno.Bootstrap.Wasm without hooks into the Host initilization that would typically instantiate and register the JSRuntime into the DI ServiceCollection.
+- Microsoft.JSInterop.IJSRuntime/JSRuntime: Typically used by code specific to the Blazor framework.  *To my knowledge* this cannot be used in non-Blazor contexts such as Uno.Bootstrap.Wasm without hooks into the Host initialization that would typically instantiate and register the JSRuntime into the DI ServiceCollection.

 Additional Packages:
 - Uno.Bootstrap.Wasm: Rather than facilitating interop, this handles compiling and packaging our .NET assembly as a WebAssembly/WASM, along with all the javascript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
 This is only intended for use in the root project which will be the entry point for the WebAssembly.
 Other class libraries/projects referenced do not need to reference this package.
 Note, no relation to the Bootstrap CSS/JS frontend framework.
-- Uno.UI.WebAssembly: This package contains some javascript declarations what WebAssemblyRuntime is dependent on.
+- Uno.UI.WebAssembly: This package contains some javascript declarations that WebAssemblyRuntime is dependent on.
 For example, `WebAssemblyRuntime.InvokeAsync()` will fail at runtime if this package has not been included.

 > [!IMPORTANT]
 > There are some type names that exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but would not mix them for a given C#/JS function/type mapping.